-The survey was conducted in July and August 2022 using a web panel provided by the international market research firm Dynata.
-Over 2700 New Zealand residents over the age of 18 were sent a survey link, of whom 1299 completed the survey in an appropriate time (i.e. met the minimum time threshold) and passed the internal consistency test by answering the two repeated questions consistently.
-The sample is about 25% larger than the 2014 survey, which had 1066 respondents.
+The survey was conducted in July and August 2022 using a web panel provided by the international market research firm Dynata.14 Over 2700 New Zealand residents over the age of 18 were sent a survey link, of whom 1299 completed the survey in an appropriate time (i.e. met the minimum time threshold) and passed the internal consistency test by answering the two repeated questions consistently.15 The sample is about 25% larger than the 2014 survey, which had 1066 respondents.

 Table 2 provides information about selected economic and demographic characteristics of the survey respondents.
 In both 2022 and 2014 the samples were random, but neither is properly representative of the New Zealand adult population.
 In particular, the sample is disproportionately young and female relative to the New Zealand population.
 For example, 58% of the sample was female in 2022, relative to 51% in the adult population; 14% were aged 18 -24 years and 25% were aged 25-35 years, relative to 11% and 19% respectively; and only 14% of the sample were aged over 65 years, relative to 21% of the adult population.
-In contrast, the sample was ethnically representative; the fraction in the survey who are European, Māori, Asian and Pacific (with the fraction of the 2018 population aged over 15 in parentheses) are 71% (71%); 18% (14%) ; 12% (15%) and 5% (7%).
+In contrast, the sample was ethnically representative; the fraction in the survey who are European, Māori, Asian and Pacific (with the fraction of the 2018 population aged over 15 in parentheses) are 71% (71%); 18% (14%); 12% (15%) and 5% (7%).
+In the sample was ethnically representative; the fraction aged over 15 in parentheses) are 71% (71%); 18% (14%); 12% (15%) and 5% (7%).

 In addition to demographic information, respondents were asked three questions about their retirement savings.
 First, they were asked whether they were a member of KiwiSaver.
 In the sample, 85% of respondents younger than 65 years and 31% of respondents older than 65 years were members of KiwiSaver, which are close to the fractions in the general population, 88% and 24%.
-Secondly, they were asked if they were members of other retirement savings schemes, including those from other countries.
+18 Secondly, they were asked if they were members of other retirement savings schemes, including those from other countries.
 Thirdly, they were asked how confident they are that will have enough money to live comfortably in retirement.
 Four options were offered: 'Not confident at all', 'Not too confident', 'Somewhat confident' and 'Very confident'.
 The responses to this question are one of the strongest predictors of a respondent's preferences.
 In 2022, 61% of respondents over 65 years and 48% of respondents under 65 years were somewhat or very confident of having a comfortable retirement.
 The 2022 respondents were less confident than those in 2014 that they would have comfortable retirements; the fraction answering "somewhat confident" or "very confident"